 Deploy autonomous AI agents that reason, exploit, and validate complex vulnerability chains — not another scanner, an agentic system that thinks like a senior pentester.

-CVE-2026-34940 is a low severity vulnerability with a CVSS score of 0.0.
-No known exploits currently, and patches are available.
+CVE-2026-34940 is a high severity vulnerability with a CVSS score of 8.8.
+Exploits are available; patches have been released and should be applied urgently.

 Very low probability of exploitation